 From watching the scenery roll by to dozing off to the rhythm of the rails, there’s something incomparably romantic about train travel.
 It goes hand in hand with a dash of nostalgia, with iconic trains like the Great Southern Indian Pacific shining the spotlight on spectacular views, luxury carriages and gourmet food.
 Not to mention five-star service.

 Traversing Australia for over 100 years, Great Southern Rail’s Indian Pacific is as much about the journey as it is the destination.
 If you’ve been day dreaming about jumping aboard we’ve got the scoop on everything you need to know about planning a journey for the ages.
-And of course, some insider tips brought to you by House of Travel.

 12 things you need to know before you go